BartoszKalota/Selected-solutions-based-on-JS/README.md

 # ToDo List (Workshop-2)
 You can create and manage your task list (build with JS (ES5) and CSS).
+The project is the part of the Coders Lab course.

 ![Project screenshot](/images/project_screen.jpg)